List of My Happy Marriage characters: Saimori family

 Miyo's stepmother and Kaya's biological mother.
-She mercilessly abused Miyo as she is the daughter of Sumi, who was her love rival, for all the inconveniences that happen around her.
-After Miyo's kidnapping incident, Kanoko along with Shinichi moved to the countryside as commoners after losing their home and most of their fortune from the fire.
+She is a ruthless and treacherous woman who mercilessly abused Miyo as she is the daughter of Sumi, who was her "love rival", despite the fact that the marriage between Shinichi and Sumi was arranged purely for political reasons, for all the inconveniences that happen around her.
+Along with her daughter, Kanoko was also involved in Miyo's kidnapping incident planned by Minoru Tatsuishi.
+However, after Miyo's kidnapping incident, Kanoko and her husband were forced to move to the countryside as commoners after losing their home and most of their fortune from the fire, while Kaya was sent away to work as a live-in servant for a very strict yet wealthy family due to her involvement in the incident.